Save for your retirement or first home with KiwiSaver

 At a glance

-We have a partnership with the Fisher Funds KiwiSaver Scheme.
-Fisher Funds are a specialist investment manager and just like us, they’re dedicated to helping New Zealanders get ahead financially and to achieve their retirement goals.
-TSB doesn’t provide specialist investment advice but our partners at Fisher Funds have advisors who can help you make a decision about KiwiSaver.
+We partner with Fisher Funds, the provider of the Fisher Funds KiwiSaver Plan.
+Fisher Funds is a specialist investment manager and just like us, they’re dedicated to helping New Zealanders get ahead financially and achieve their retirement goals.
+TSB doesn’t provide specialist investment advice, but Fisher Funds’ advisers can help with your KiwiSaver questions and choosing the right investment strategy for you.

-You can keep track of your month-end Fisher Funds KiwiSaver Scheme account balance through your online banking or TSB app.
+If you join the Fisher Funds KiwiSaver Plan, you can keep track of your account balance through your online banking or TSB app.
 You’ll see it on your accounts dashboard once you’ve logged in.

 Retirement Calculator